Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Xavier vs. Pittsburgh Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest at Greensboro Coliseum has the Xavier Musketeers (26-9) going head-to-head against the Pittsburgh Panthers (24-11) at 12:10 PM (on March 19).
-Our computer prediction projects a 77-73 win for Xavier, who is a small favorite based on our model.
+Sunday's contest features the Xavier Musketeers (26-9) and the Pittsburgh Panthers (24-11) clashing at Greensboro Coliseum (on March 19) at 12:10 PM.
+This matchup, according to our computer prediction, will result in a 77-73 victory for Xavier.

-Based on our computer prediction, Pittsburgh projects to cover the 5.5-point spread in its matchup versus Xavier.
-The over/under has been set at 151.5, and the two teams are projected to go under that total.
+Based on our computer prediction, Pittsburgh should cover the point spread, which currently sits at 5.5.
+The two teams are projected to fall short of the 151.5 total.

 Xavier vs. Pittsburgh Game Info & Odds